Make sure to include it with registrations to maximize your royalties.

 What is an ISRC?

-If your songs have not been released on Spotify, you can obtain your ISRC's by contacting your distributor, like DistroKid or CD Baby.
-If you’ve never worked with a distributor, they can be purchased through 3rd party services online such as http://www.usisrc.org/.
+We make it easy with a tool that grabs metadata via Spotify’s API.
+Here's a quick explainer on how to use it.
+If your songs have not been released on Spotify, you can obtain your ISRCs by contacting your distributor (DistroKid or CD Baby, for instance).
+If you’ve never worked with a distributor, ISRCs can be purchased through the official International Standard Recording Code site.

 Want to keep up with Songtrust for frequent music and publishing updates?